achesin/playlist-receiptify/README.md

 I do not take credit for this idea, I just wanted to mess around with the Spotify APIs and see what I could create!

+## Notes
+Only the 50 most recent playlists can appear in the dropdown as their is a limit on how many values can be pulled from Spotify's API.
+If there's a playlist further down in your list you want to see, just use the Desktop app and drag it to the top (it'll change the ordering).

 ## Running the App Locally

 This app runs on Node.js.
 On [its website](http://www.nodejs.org/download/) you can find instructions on how to install it.
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm.